How to Identify The Right Target Audience for Your Blog

 Let’s be honest: finding your blog target audience can feel a bit like dating.
 You try a few types, get ghosted a few times, and then finally realize who you actually want to spend your energy on.

 So, let’s fix that.
-In this guide, we’ll talk about what a target audience really is, how to find yours, the tools that make it easier, and how to stop wasting time on readers who’ll never convert — all while keeping your sanity intact.
+In this article, we’ll talk about what a target audience really is, how to find yours, the tools that make it easier, and how to stop wasting time on readers who’ll never convert — all while keeping your sanity intact.

-| Want to start a blog?
-Get reliable web hosting with WordPress pre-installed with DreamHost for only $2.99/mo! |
+Want to start a blog?
+Get reliable web hosting with WordPress pre-installed with DreamHost for only $2.99/mo!

 What Is a Target Audience in Blogging and Marketing?